 5 Reasons to Love Having a Hard-Headed Child

-I am now more convinced than ever that children are born with a certain temperament and personality regardless of parenting styles.
+I am now more convinced than ever that children are born with an individual temperament and personality regardless of parenting styles.
 All four of my sons are different, and I definitely parent the same.
-While the therapist side of me fully believes that as parents we do mold and shape our children, I most definitely believe that we can only mold and shape them around the traits they were born with.
-And that we should never desire to change them from the way God made them, because every personality type has perks.
+While the therapist side of me wholeheartedly believes that as parents, we do mold and shape our children, I most definitely think that we can only mold and shape them around the traits they were born with.
+And that we should never desire to change them from the way God made them because every personality type has perks.
 And we need to focus on those perks.

 So here are some of the most beautiful parts of having a hard-headed child.

 When you have a hard-headed child, you have the perk of knowing where they stand on things.
 They won’t leave you guessing as to what they want.
 And honestly, as a busy mom, sometimes it’s nice not to have the guesswork.
 There isn’t a mysterious flair to them.
 They say what they mean and mean what they say.
 And the world needs people like that.
 “You don’t like the color blue?”
 Well, alright, then.
 “I know not to buy you blue shirts.”
 And for some reason, I find it adorable to see what they have opinions about.
 The developing brain can be so fascinating.
 (And completely irrational.)